-In addition to streets and laneways, the Mobility Network includes mid-block pedestrian connections as shown on Schedule A. They are intended to be implemented over time to generally improve pedestrian circulation Downtown.
-They may be designed as a public mews designed for the comfort and safety of pedestrians, with a minimum width of nine metres, or incorporated into an open space feature.
-Some may be located on private land but shall be publicly accessible.
-See Section 11.1.5 for further policies regarding mid-block pedestrian connections.
+In addition to streets, laneways and active transportation links, the Mobility Network includes mid-block key pedestrian connections as shown on Schedule A. They are intended to be implemented over time to generally improve pedestrian circulation Downtown.
+They may be designed as a public mews designed for the comfort and safety of pedestrians.
+See Section 11.1.5.2.15 for further policies regarding mid-block pedestrian connections.